flix/book/src/structs.md

 ### Reading and Writing Fields

-We can read and write fields of a struct using the `->` operator:
+We can read and write fields of a struct using the `->` operator.
+For example:

 ```flix
 mod Person {